 At The Royal Kent School we are lucky to have pupils who are caring and confident; they want to help the school get even better for all the children here, and enjoy thinking of ways to do this.
 As well as thinking about inside our school, they like to think about the wider world too.

 We have created five different Pupil Committees to help us evaluate and improve different aspects of school life.
-We hope that over their time in the school, all pupils will take part in at least one Pupil Committee and help make an impact on the school.
+We hope that over their time in the school, all pupils will take part in at least one Pupil Committee and through their leadership, help make an impact on the school.

 As a Church of England School which promotes Christian Values and opportunities for children to reflect on the spiritual aspect of their lives, we are supported by our pupils to help us evaluate what we do and how we could do it better.
 This committee helps us to find out how RKS encourages pupils’ discovery of God the creator, of their ‘innermost being’ and of the wonder of the environment.

-Over the year, the children will focus on whole school initiatives as well as reflecting on key questions of meaning and truth, developing a prayer space at school and leading an expressive arts activity for the whole school.
+Over the year, the children will focus on whole school initiatives as well as reflecting on key questions of meaning and truth, helping at Church Services and developing a prayer space at school.

 Over the year, the children will help to plan activities for STEM (Science, Technology, Engineering and Maths) week in the Spring term, evaluate the work of the school in many different areas and work together to tackle different issues.

-This is our newest Pupil Committee, with just Key Stage 2 classes involved at the current time.
-Our Digital Leaders work closely with our Computing Subject Leader to promote the subject within the school and ensure that all classes are getting the most out of our computing resources.
+Digital Leaders work closely with our Deputy Headteacher to promote computing within the school and ensure that all classes are getting the most out of our computing resources.